 We don’t want to leave our customers struggling, especially when there is a genuine desire to pay, so we continue to improve and expand our package of assistance for customers in financial difficulty.

 We have a range of tailored schemes to ease the financial burden, and a dedicated outreach worker to raise customer awareness of the support available including:

 The United Utilities Trust Fund: managed by independent trustees, this fund provides grants for those customers who are in severe financial hardship, allowing them to get back on an even footing.
 The initiative is funded partly by our company, and partly by contribution from customers through their water bills.
 Our evidence shows that 70 per cent of customers helped through the Trust Fund continue to pay their bills 12 months later.

-Payment Matching Plus scheme: an opportunity for our customers to clear their water bill debts more quickly.
-For the first six months of the scheme, for every £1 that a customer contributes to their debt, we also put in £1.
-After six months, we match every £1 paid with a £2 contribution.
-Then, if the customer continues to make regular payments, we'll clear any remaining debt after two years.
+Payment Matching scheme: for customers who have built up a lot of debt, this is an opportunity to clear their water bill debts more quickly.
+For every £1 that a customer contributes to their debt, we also put in £1, with our contribution increasing to £2 if the customer continues to make payments until their debt is cleared.

 Back on Track tariff: a means-tested tariff with customers allocated to one of six charging bands depending on their individual circumstances.

 WaterSure: a financial support scheme designed for customers with water meters who receive benefits and have a large family or have a member of the household with a medical condition that requires the use of large amounts of water.

 Help to Pay: customers receiving Pension Credit and struggling with their payments can apply to have their bills capped at an affordable amount based on their income and outgoings.